williamleif/socialsent/README.md

 Note that you should re-run this command every time after you update the paths in `constants.py` folder.

+*If you run into issues related to Keras dependencies*: You can use the provided `environment.yml` file to set up a conda environment that should solve these issues.
+If you still run into issues after creating the conda environment, you might need to change the Keras backend to Theano (instead of TensorFlow).
+Many thanks to @sashank06 for this fix.

 ## Using the code

 To use SentProp you will need to either build some word vector embeddings or download some that are pre-trained.